dy/piezo/docs/r&d.md

 ## [ ] Iteration: optionally pass prev item, as in reducer? `a <| (x, i, prev) ->`

 ## [ ] Iteration: allow condition on the left side? `a < b <| ...`

   + enables simple while loops
   + allows prohibiting infinite lhs ranges
   + detectible from input arg type
+    * it would need special boolean indicator for ops result.
+Boolean ops:
   - `1 <| ...` will produce infinite loop